user-tony/wix-style-react/docs/FAQ/README.md

 turn to `fdescribe`.

 ⚠️ **Make sure to not push focused tests.
 Your build will fail when you do.**

+### Unit tests are failing with `renderer.register` error

+This can be a sign of invalid Jest cache that is still in use.
+Simply `jest --clearCache` to resolve.

 ### I have a request for a feature or a new component.
 How can I get it?